Studiobear/svelte-monorepo-starter/README.md

 ## Features

 - Monorepo management by [Lerna](https://lerna.js.org/) and [Yarn Workspaces](https://yarnpkg.com/features/workspaces)
-- Initial setup emphasizes frontend development using Svelte, but as a monorepo should be flexible enough for anything
+- Initial setup emphasizes frontend development using Svelte, but as a monorepo is flexible enough for anything
-- CI configured with enforcing of dependency checking, linting and testing
+- Pre-configured git flow using [husky](https://github.com/typicode/husky) to enforce dependency checking, linting and testing on commits and pushes
 - Sample CI/CD setup using [Semaphore CI](https://semaphoreci.com)/Github and [Netlify](https://.netlify.com)
 - A [Commitizen](https://github.com/commitizen/cz-cli) friendly repo for standardized commit messages and changelog generation